Germany says China sought to encourage positive COVID-19 comments

 "The German government is aware of individual contacts made by Chinese diplomats with the aim of effecting positive public statements on the coronavirus management by the People's Republic of China," said the letter, seen by Reuters on Sunday.
 "The federal government has not complied with these requests."

 The letter was dated April 22 and was sent to Green Party member of parliament Margarete Bause in response to her question on whether Chinese diplomats had contacted German officials with the goal of encouraging them to make positive remarks.
-The comments by the interior ministry were first reported by the Welt am Sonntag newspaper.
-The paper cited the Chinese embassy in Berlin as rejecting the report as untrue and irresponsible.
+The comments by the interior ministry were first reported by the Welt am Sonntag newspaper, which cited the Chinese embassy in Berlin as rejecting the report as untrue and irresponsible.

+The embassy could not immediately be reached for comment on Sunday.
+China actively participates in international counter-epidemic cooperation efforts, in line with its sense of responsibility towards its own people and global public health, the Chinese foreign ministry said on Monday in response to a Reuters request for comment.

 - READ MORE ON: